dsmiles/habitat-energy-api-task/README.md

 ## Framework

-I built an API test framework that combined Behavior-Driven Development (BDD) with Cucumber and REST Assured to develop tests based on acceptance criteria.
-The framework also utilises a number of other components for assertions, JSON marshalling, etc., but Cucumber and REST Assured are the main ones.
+I built an API test framework that combined Behavior-Driven Development (BDD) with Cucumber and REST-assured to develop tests based on acceptance criteria.
+The framework also utilises a number of other components for assertions, JSON marshalling, etc., but Cucumber and REST-assured are the main ones.

 ### BDD Automation with Cucumber